zmandyhe/behavioral-cloning/README.md

                             verbose = 2)
 ```

-I used the Adam optimizer in the model, and adjust the learning from its default rate of 0.001 to 0.0001.
+I used the Adam optimizer, and adjust the learning rate from its default rate of 0.001 to 0.0001.
+It helps with model learning.
 ```
 optimizer = Adam(lr=0.0001)
 model = model(loss='mse', optimizer=optimizer)